4c’s To Verify The Real Gemstone

 The tone is the impression of the intensity of the color perceived by the eye.

 Saturation is the purity and intensity of the hue present.

 The more the color varies from more to less range in terms of vividness, lighter or darker, the more precious is the gemstone.

-Cut: Color of the gemstone will only be enhanced by a good cut, while a badly cut colored gemstone can be turned out looking dull and lifeless.
-In gemstones, the deeper the cut, the deeper is the color.
+Cut: Color of the gemstone will only enhance by a good cut, while a badly cut gemstone can turn out looking dull and lifeless.
+In gems, the deeper the cut, the deeper is the color.

 Clarity: It should be checked first with the naked eye, then with 10X magnification to observe the inclusions or stains.

-- Type II: Form with reasonable inclusions (i.e Ruby and Sapphire).
+- Form with reasonable inclusions (i.e Ruby and Sapphire).

 Carat: Carat is the traditional unit of measurement for gemstones, which is equal to approximately 0.2 grams.

 1 Carat = 200 Milligrams

 Size and weight are the two different aspects of gemstones.
 Two different gemstones may have the same size but different weights, the reason being the specific gravity or density of the stone.